pramothar/pramothar/README.md

 ### Hi there 👋 OPEN TO WORK FULL/PART/FREELANCING/CONTRACTUAL
 -->
-- 🔭 I’m currently working with a product based tech private limited _ A Safe social media application...
+- 🔭 I’m currently working with Comcast India  a fortune 30 organisation.
-- 💬 I have 6+ Years of experience in AWS Cloud and Devops Engineering.
+- 💬 I have 7+ Years of experience in AWS Cloud and Devops Engineering.
 - 🌱 I’m currently learning python and Devsecops practices ...
 - 👯 I’m looking to collaborate on Database solutions working on kubernetes...
 - 🤔 I’m looking for help Devops improvements and market skills ...